jquintus/jquintus.github.io/_software/cmder.md

 ---

 The best console for Windows.
-Period.  cmder gives you proper mouse support, the ability to click hyperlinks in console output, tabbed consoles, a more customizable UI.
+Period.  cmder gives you proper mouse support, the ability to click hyperlinks in console output, tabbed consoles, a more customizable UI, and on and on.

 This is a must have.